Residential Treatment Facility

 Health Care Services—Health care staff include a range of highly trained personnel who can attend to most medical and psychiatric needs experienced by youth in Residential Treatment.
 Our licensed clinical professionals include Registered Dieticians, Licensed Practical Nurses, Registered Nurses, Psychiatric and Pediatric Nurse Practitioners, Pediatricians and Child and Adolescent Psychiatrists.
 These individuals work collaboratively with program staff to ensure high quality health care is provided; and maintain strong relationships with local hospitals and medical providers to provide higher levels of specialty medical and psychiatric care, as well as emergency care.
 All children in residential care will have access to health care services 24 hours a day.

-Average Length of Stay—It is anticipated that the duration of treatment is six to nine months to successfully return to the family or their community.
+Average Length of Stay—It is anticipated that the duration of treatment is six to nine months (eight to twelve months for RTF-JJ) to successfully return to the family or their community.

 Transitional and Aftercare Services—Discharge planning by the family and youth, in collaboration with the transition coordinator and other team members, begins at admission.
 Aftercare services vary, as identified by the Service Plan, continue post-discharge, depending on the family’s need, desire and the protocols of each Hillside RTF.